Methow Valley News

 The Methow Valley News is a weekly newspaper in Twisp, Washington, United States.
 As of 2021, it publishes weekly on Wednesdays and has a circulation of about 3,400.

 History

-The newspaper was established in 1903 in Twisp by Harry Marble.
-Marble ran the paper until he sold it in 1945 to Claude Watkins, who died in 1961.
-Publishers after Watkins' death include Dennis Lince, Jack Stoner, Dexter Jones and Don Nelson.
+On July 3, 1903, Harry E. Marble published the first edition of the Methow Valley News in Twisp, Washington.
+Marble ran the paper for over four decades.
+It was acquired by Claude W. Watkins in 1945, followed by John Greene in 1956.

-The paper was purchased by Don Nelson on July 4, 2011.
+Watkins resumed ownership at some point and in 1960 sold it again to Dennis W. Lince.
+In 1961, Watkins died.
+Other owners of the paper were Jack Stoner and Dexter Jones.
+Don Nelson purchased the News on July 4, 2011.
 Nelson announced in 2025 his plans to retire and sell the paper.

 Awards

 The Methow Valley News staff received 41 awards at the 2019 Washington Newspaper Publishers Association Better Newspaper Contest.